openSUSE:RPM conditional builds

 The boolean we defined, is conditionals.
 To use conditionals, you need to define in the preamble, modifying BuildRequires/Requires/Provides/Obsoletes, %package (-n) sub-packages and %files file section.

-The goodness of using conditionals is that you can control its on/off status in valid spec codes while hard coding can only be switched by adding # to control its comment or valid code status. bool macros enables you to control the whole specfile by modifying only one number which is 0 or 1.
+The advantage of using conditionals is that you can control their on/off status in valid spec codes while when hardcoding values, you need to add/remove comment markers in the specfile (#) to disable/enable them. bool macros enable you to control the whole specfile by modifying only one number which is 0 or 1.
 You can even leave the specfile, just pass parameters to control.
-But hard coding needs to change many places in a specfile every time, so it's a common lead to build failure.
+But hardcoding needs to change many places in a specfile every time, so it increases the chance of build failure.

 Ease of package installation